The Rise Of Sunscreen Anxiety: Are We Taking SPF Too Far?

 AdvertisementADVERTISEMENT

-Even as a sunscreen enthusiast, Dr. Phillips insists it’s important to uncouple the unhealthy fixation on looking younger from the purpose of sun protection: “We need to reframe the feeling of disgust that comes with aging,” he tells me.
-“The pendulum has swung too far on one side, where people are scared of wrinkles and fine lines, but these are natural consequences of living,” Dr. Phillips says.
-The reality is that aging is inevitable, whether you wear sunscreen or not.
+Even as a sunscreen enthusiast, Dr Phillips insists it’s important to uncouple the unhealthy fixation on looking younger from the purpose of sun protection: “We need to reframe the feeling of disgust that comes with ageing,” he tells me.
+“The pendulum has swung too far on one side, where people are scared of wrinkles and fine lines, but these are natural consequences of living,” Dr Phillips says.
+The reality is that ageing is inevitable, whether you wear sunscreen or not.

 AdvertisementADVERTISEMENT